India, Japan seek early agreement on nuclear cooperation

 NAVAL EXERCISE

-Japan would extend India a loan of about 200 billion yen (1.18 billion pounds) for the extension of Delhi's metro underground rail system, Abe said.
+Japan would extend India a loan of about 200 billion yen ($1.95 billion) for the extension of Delhi's metro underground rail system, Abe said.

 He added the two sides had also agreed to step up cooperation on high-speed rail systems.